 Second Moment of Area (or Moment of Inertia) is also specific to the beam section selected, and again defaulted to the properties of a common steel beam.

 The properties E, A, and Ix for other beam sections can be obtained from the ClearCalcs section properties library.
+Alternately, you can create your own custom section using our free moment of inertia calculator.

 Position of Supports from Left allow the user to input any number of supports, and specify their position along the length of the beam.
 The support type can either be pinned (fixed in translation, free in rotation) or fixed (fixed in both translation and rotation) and is selected from the drop-down menu.
 A minimum of one fixed support, or two pinned supports are required.